fangzhzh/flashcard/README.md

   - **Theme:** A clean, modern aesthetic with a defined color palette (deep purple primary, light gray background, soft pink accent).
   - **Dark Mode:** Fully supported.
   - **Layout:** UI is built with ShadCN components and styled with Tailwind CSS, following professional design patterns with rounded corners and shadows.

-This README provides a complete picture of the FlashFlow application, from its core user-facing features to its underlying design philosophy and technical implementation.